ibm-mas/gitops-demo/README.md

   --jdbc-instance-name "db2wh-${MAS_INSTANCE_ID}-manage"
 ```

-You will see the `<instance>-jdbc-wsapp-<workspace>-manage.<cluster>` application appear under `instance.<cluster>.<instance>`:
+You will see the **Workspace-App JDBC Configuration for Manage** (`<instance>-jdbc-wsapp-<workspace>-manage.<cluster>`) application appear as a child of the **Instance Root** appliction.

 ![instance root app after jdbc](docs/screenshots/23-instance-root-jdbc.png)

-Note that this application will not begin syncing until _after_ the `db2-db.<cluster>.<instance>.manage` application has become `Healthy`.
-Once it begins syncing, it will itself become `Healthy` within a few minutes.
-You can safely proceed with the next steps of this demonstration before this happens.
+The **Workspace-App JDBC Configuration for Manage** application should only take a few minute to sync, but bear in mind that it will not begin syncing until _after_ the **DB2 Database** application has progressed to `Healthy`.

 ## Install Manage

 Now that we have all of its prerequisites setup, we are ready to install the Manage application using Gitops.

-> TODO: The `mas gitops-suite-app-install` command will:
+The `mas gitops-suite-app-install` command will:

 ```bash
 mas gitops-suite-app-install \